metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An optional expression that controls how many hits of the breakpoint are ignored.
 The backend is expected to interpret the expression as needed.
 	HitCondition string `json:"hitCondition,omitempty"`

+	// The source line of the breakpoint.
+	Line int `json:"line"`
 } // struct SourceBreakpoint

 ```